Baseball Blogs Weigh In: Scherzer, Piscotty, Shelby, Jays, Mets, Braves

 - Call to the Pen suggests the Phillies are in the midst of an important psychological test.

-- Extra Innings UK attends the first-ever home run derby on British soil, one featuring Carlos Delgado, Shawn Green and Cliff Floyd.
+- Extra Innings UK attends the first-ever home run derby on British soil, one featuring Carlos Pena, Shawn Green and Cliff Floyd.

 Submissions: ZachBBWI @gmail.com.